gpageot/JenkinsUE4/README.md

 A big part of this setup is only required for teams that will make modifications to UE4 source code.

-Part of this setup is done by downloading the engine directly from Epic's github, but note that it could be modified to be automatic and/or work with Epic's perforce version.
+Part of this setup is done by downloading the engine directly from Epic's GitHub, but note that it could be modified to be automatic and/or work with Epic's perforce version.

 ## Some links